What is earthquake insurance?

 Just as with your standard policy, your coverage should insure the total rebuilding cost of your home, also known as replacement cost coverage.
 This is different from your home’s sale or appraisal value.
 It factors in the costs of construction materials and labor if your home were to need a complete rebuild.

-Earthquake risk level will have the biggest influence on your premium.
+Earthquake risk level has a significant influence on your premium.
 For instance, a Missouri resident of New Madrid County, situated right on a major fault, would generally pay significantly more for earthquake insurance than a resident of Jackson County, Missouri — where Kansas City is located, far from the New Madrid fault line.

-Your deductible also plays a significant role in your rate, more so than with a traditional homeowners policy.
-Your standard policy has a predetermined deductible that may range from a low of $250 up to several thousand dollars.
-But most earthquake insurance deductibles are indicated as a percentage of the rebuild cost, usually between 10% and 15% of the total rebuild value of the home, so on a policy with $300,000 in dwelling coverage, you might face a deductible as high as $45,000.
+Your deductible also plays a large role in your rate.
+Your standard policy usually has a predetermined deductible that may range from $250 up to several thousand dollars.
+Most earthquake insurance deductibles are indicated as a percentage of the rebuild cost, usually between 10 percent and 20 percent of the total rebuild value of the home, so on a policy with $300,000 in dwelling coverage, you might face a deductible as high as $45,000.

 If your home doesn’t incur enough damage for a full rebuild, you could be responsible for the entire dwelling repair cost, even with insurance.
-You’ll also need to consider your personal property and coverage for any other structures.
+You might also need to consider your personal property and coverage for any other structures.

 Is earthquake insurance worth it?